There’s a lot to talk about when it comes to driving in Norway, so here we go!

 One time, we were trying to make a left turn onto a busy road.
 The busy road had the right of way.
-We were patiently waiting for a break in the traffic and then the cars on the busy road stopped to let us turn left onto the road.
+We patiently waited for a break in the traffic, and then the cars on the busy road stopped to let us turn left onto the road.

-The situation was confusing at first but I quickly learned that this is just how things work in Norway.
+The situation was confusing initially, but I quickly learned that this is just how things work in Norway.

 Another merging tactic is the zipper merge.
 The purpose of the zipper merge is to drive all the way to the end of the “merging lane” and merge into the other lane in an every-other-car format.

 Everyone in Norway follows the zipper merge etiquette by driving to the end of the lane and politely merging, so don’t try to merge early.
 It’s not the Norwegian way!

 3) Speed limits

 The national speed limit is the limit unless otherwise stated by speed limit signs.

 It is 80 kph (50 mph) in rural areas and motorways.
 In built-up areas, it is 50 kph (30 mph).

 One road we drove on with a speed limit above 80 kph was on the motorway outside of Stavanger.
 The speed limit on that road was a blazing 90 kph (56 mph).